xwax/xwax.github.io/index.md

   * Check out [our works](/our_works) and list your creations too!
   * Get in touch with the developers with your feedback and bug reports via the [xwax-devel mailing list.](https://lists.sourceforge.net/lists/listinfo/xwax-devel)
-  * You can also chat with or ask advice from the xwax community live in the IRC channel #xwax on [freenode.net](https://webchat.freenode.net).
-Best practice is to ask your question and then leave IRC running while you do something else as it may be some time before someone replies.
+  * You can also chat with or ask advice from the xwax community live in the IRC channel [#xwax](https://webchat.freenode.net/#xwax) on [freenode.net](https://freenode.net).
+Please be patient and wait around a while if nobody is around to help straight away.